Tritiated hydrogen (3H) differs from hydrogen (1H) in that

 View this answer and more for free by performing one of the following actions

-Scan the QR code to install the App and get 2 free unlocks
+Install the app to get 2 free unlocks

 Unlock quizzes for free by uploading documents